 Carrie Danielson ’14 is a Music Theory & History/Composition concentrator from Mora, Minnesota.
 She began playing the oboe with her school band in the fifth grade, and after discovering the joys of instrumental music, took up piano lessons a year later.
-In high school, she was an active member in her school’s Band program, for which she received the John Philip Sousa Award and was selected for the Minnesota All-State orchestra as and oboist and English hornist.
-At Brown, she continues to study oboe with Amy Mendillo through the Applied Music Program and is a member of both the Brown University Orchestra and The Brown Band.
-For the past seven years, she’s had the pleasure of serving as the pianist for her home church of Grace Lutheran, where she continues to play whenever she finds herself back in her small community.
+In high school, she was an active member in her school’s Band program, for which she received the John Philip Sousa Award and was selected for the Minnesota All-State orchestra as an oboist and English hornist.
+At Brown, she has played in the Orchestra and continues to study oboe with Amy Mendillo through the Applied Music Program.
+Carrie is also a member of the Brown Band, for which she currently serves as President.
 To this day, Carrie realizes the impact music education has had on her life and works to promote research and advocacy for arts education in our schools.
 In 2010, she conducted an epidemiological study focusing on positive correlations between music education and factors contributing to overall mental health, for which she was honored as a national semi-finalist in the College Board’s Young Epidemiology Scholars competition.
-At Brown, she hopes to continue on to reach her goal of sharing the importance music has to our youth and society.
-Though she hopes to go into the medical field in the future and will be spending this summer doing cancer research at M.D.
-Anderson Cancer Center, music will always be an integral part of her life, which is why she has chosen it as a concentration here at Brown.
+At Brown, she hopes to continue on to reach her goal of sharing the importance music has to our youth and society and to study music education through an applied ethnomusicological approach.

 Kevin Gonzalez ’14 is a double concentrator in MEME and Hispanic Studies from Wichita Falls, TX.
 His main instruments include the piano, guitar, and percussion.
 Kevin first became interested in music at a young age, largely by his father’s participation in a local band.
 At the age of 13, he was introduced to computer music by his brother, Ivan Gonzalez, and began to make music as a hobby, particularly urban music.
 He worked with his brother as an audio engineer, editing and compiling their father’s Sunday sermons for the radio.
 During this time, Kevin also took piano lessons for a few years until high school, where he continued to produce music with his brother while also playing varsity soccer.
 At Brown, he continues to produce original beats as well as playing soccer.